 - 2018 European Journal of Integrative Medicine Xian Zhang et al – Conclusion, live birth rate improved by Acupuncture when compared with routine care.

-- 2019 Reproductive Biomedicine Online Smith C et al – Conclusion, pregnancy rate improved by Acupuncture only in low baseline pregnancy rate group.
+- 2019 Reproductive Biomedicine Online Smith C et al – Conclusion, pregnancy rate improved by Acupuncture in low baseline pregnancy rate group.

 IVF acupuncture is the term we are using to describe a treatment programme wherein a number of acupuncture treatments (often around 10-12) are delivered before and during an IVF cycle according to Chinese medicine principles, as well as the ET acupuncture treatments used in the above category.
 Three meta analyses in this category found that acupuncture conferred a benefit to IVF patients.
 This may indicate that acupuncture given in a greater dose makes a significant difference.